kaos-69/Mimisbrunnur/README.md

 And then there is me.
 Actually I did give a cursory glance at the above, but I was rather besotted with that case.
 Anyway, I don't expect anyone will mimic this project in every detail (the case is not an off-the-shelf item today, that I know of), but I hope some parts of it may be of some use to others.

+I bought most of the parts for this from Adafruit.
+Product links are provided in the text.
+I have no affiliation with them except as a satisfied customer.
+Particularly nice is the level of documentation and support they provide for their products.

 [The case](#the-case)

 [The controller](#the-controller)